Comet V: Door problems

 One prominent problem of the Comet V is failures in its door-opening mechanism.
 On the Comet V, Alstom added a new button to open vestibule doors that lead to the end doors labeled with "push to open."
 This led to confusion among passengers about how to open the doors; eventually many resorted to opening them manually.
 The Comet V's software glitches came to light as doors failed to open or malfunctioned.

 Accidents

+On January 30, 2013, an NJ Transit train collided with a paint truck at Little Falls, causing significant damage to Comet V cab car No. 6001, which has since been placed into storage.

 On the morning of September 29, 2016, an NJ Transit train crashed through a bumper block and into the concourse of Hoboken Terminal, killing one person and injuring over 110.
-Comet V cab car No. 6036 suffered major damage due to falling debris.
+Comet V cab car No. 6036 suffered major damage due to falling debris and has since been placed into storage.